-Course convenor: Emily Cousens (evcousens@gmail.com)
+Course convenor: Emily Cousens (emily.cousens@humanities.ox.ac.uk)

 This option will give students the opportunity to critically examine the relationship between feminism and queer theory.
 Queer Theory is intentionally difficult to define.
-However, this course will explore the question 'what does queer theory mean for feminism?' - both interrogating the implications of each field on the other as well as probing the question of what feminists might want from queer theory.
-Whereas theorists like Janet Halley embrace feminism's displacement by queer theory, for Judith Butler, the goal is to establish the 'constitutive interrelationship' of these two fields.
-The issue of how best to articulate a politics of sexuality is at stake and students will be encouraged to develop their own original reflections on the matter.
+However, this course will explore the question 'to what extent does queer theory constitute a displacement of feminism?'.
+Whereas theorists like Janet Halley embrace feminism's displacement by queer theory, for Judith Butler the goal is to establish the 'constitutive interrelationship' of two these fields.
+Students' will be encouraged the consider what this might mean, interrogating the implications of each field on the other as well as probing the question of what feminism might learn from queer theory.
+The question of how to articulate a politics of sexuality is at stake and students will be encouraged to develop their own original reflections on the matter.

 The course will begin by considering alternative genealogies of queer theory including: AIDS activism, the feminist sex wars, transnational feminism and the 'linguistic turn' in philosophy.
 It will then use these different histories and queer critiques of identity to interrogate the politics of lesbian feminism.
-A feminist lens will then be applied to the debate over queer temporalities, with the assumptions and implications of Lee Edelman's polemical No Future for differently gendered subjects being contrasted with those of José Muñoz's Cruising Utopia.
-These reflections will then lead to a focus on the renewed emphasis on experience articulated through the work of theorists working with 'affect'.
-'Feminist feelings' will be considered in light of the work of theorists such as Eve Kosofsky Sedgwick and Heather Love and the second-wave slogan of 'the personal is political' will be reflected upon in light of these more recent developments in modes of articulating the embodied and subjective dimensions of sexuality.
+The question of feminism's relationship to the future will be examined through contrasting the assumptions and implications of Lee Edelman's polemical No Future with those of Jose Munoz's Cruising Utopia.
+These reflections will then give way to a focus on the renewed emphasis on experience articulated through the work of theorists working with 'affect'.
+'Feminist feelings' will be considered in light of the work of theorists such as Eve Sedgwick and Heather Love and the second-wave slogan of 'the personal is political' will be reflected upon in light of these more recent developments in modes of articulating the embodied and subjective dimensions of sexuality.
+The course will end by considering writing styles and will explore autotheory and as contemporary feminist practice.